Jim Wright: Life after Congress

 After his resignation from the House, Wright retired to Fort Worth.
 He served as a professor at Texas Christian University there, teaching a course titled "Congress and the Presidents."
 He also wrote several books after his retirement.
 He was an avid reader but was stricken with macular degeneration.

-In 2004, Wright was inducted into the Texas Trail Hall of Fame in the Fort Worth Stockyards.
-His exhibit says "Fort Worth Loves Him!"

 In November 2013, Wright was denied a voter ID card at a Texas Department of Public Safety office, as he hadn't brought the duly-required documentation with him on the day of his visit.
 He told the Fort Worth Star Telegram that "Nobody was ugly to us, but they insisted that they wouldn't give me an ID."
 Wright expressed concern that the Texas voter ID law will unfairly deny elderly voters like himself the ability to vote.
 Wright indicated that he had worked out a solution with the Texas DPS that would allow him to cast a ballot in an upcoming election, but feared that other elderly people, especially those in retirement homes, would be unable to navigate the requirements.

 Toward the end of his life, in May 2014, Wright expressed regret over resigning as Speaker of the House.
 He said it may have been a "gross misjudgment" at the time.